 Evening: Just up the street from the gondola is the Upper Hot Springs attraction.
 Here, you can soak in natural mineral waters that range from 81 to 116 degrees depending on the season.
 The Upper Hot Springs are open until 11 during the summer and the price is only $8 CAD.

-After your soak, head into the town of Banff to spend the night.
-Relax at your hotel or visit one of the local pubs or restaurants.
+After your soak, head into the town of Banff to spend the evening.
+Check out one of the many great restaurants in Banff, visit a local pub, or just relax at your hotel.
 And reflect on your epic 48 hours in Banff National Park!

 Non-locals will typically arrive into Calgary (though you can fly into Edmonton if you’re willing to drive 4 hours.)
 From the heart of Calgary, it’s about one hour and 20 minutes to the Banff Welcome Centre just inside the park.